About me

 Experience

 Alongside my private practice, I also provide therapy and conduct assessments for a charity organization called Spiral Holistic Therapy Centre.
-For the last three years, I have also provided coaching sessions for NHS mental health services.
+For the last three years, I have also provided coaching sessions for NHS mental health services. prior to becoming a therapist, I worked as a teacher.

 Qualifications